williamCattrell/williamCattrell.github.io/README.md

 <h1 style="text-align: center;">How to navigate</h1>

-<p style="text-align: center;">To easily navigate through this portfolio, simple use the sidebar on the left hand side of the screen,</p>
+<p style="text-align: center;">To easily navigate through this portfolio, simple use the  Navbar at the top of the screen,</p>
-<p style="text-align: center;">links to major sections are available.
-If you would like to look for something specific, feel free to use</p>
-<p style="text-align: center;">the search bar locate above the sidebar options. this search function will show you results of your query </p>
-<p style="text-align: center;">if found in all the pages.</p>

 <h1 style="text-align: center;">Questions / Comments ?</h1>